semimod/openvaf-website/content/docs/details/performance.md

 These benchmarks were run on an Intel i7-9750H@2.60GHz with 16 GB of DDR4 RAM and a SSD, if not mentioned otherwise.
 The benchmarks were performed with OpenVAF 22.12.0, XYCE 7.5 and Keysight ADS 512.update2.0. and Cadence Spectre 18.1.077.

+We acknowledge our academic partner for help with these comparisons.

 ## Model Compilation

 The model compilation time in seconds is compared between different models and different tools.